 There are no restrictions on how artists choose to depict the characters, setting, or events of DDLC in their fan work.
 We value artistic freedom and will not target fan work solely because we disagree with the content, or because it conflicts with official depictions.

-Businesses or companies interested in producing DDLC fan work for sale by any means other than locally in limited production should contact us for licensing or permission.
+Businesses or companies interested in producing DDLC fan work for sale by any means other than described above should contact us for licensing or permission.

 Fan Work That Includes Official DDLC Assets